samgilmore/SaloonEscapeRoom/README.md

 ## 🎥 Video Demonstration

-Check out a walkthrough of the game and a user playthrough in our [YouTube video](#) (link to be added).
+Check out a walkthrough of the game and a user playthrough in our [YouTube video](https://www.youtube.com/watch?v=04OmkBxiaVE).
 The video also includes a reflection on the design and development process.

 ---